Fill out your details on the spreadsheet HERE.

 Contingency Plan “B” Course

 If the river levels are too high we will use this B course.
-This will be decided at 8am Sunday morning after the rivers and weather have been checked.
+This will be decided on previous day and email sent out to competitors that night of change

 This alternative route is relatively sheltered in trees for most of the way so should be manageable in any weather conditions but can be extremely cold and muddy and while less scenic and spectacular than the official Mukamuka route, is still challenging.